Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 2 - Middle)**

 Walking through the brighter, post-rain morning streets of Orario, Isaiah finished the last of the stolen bacon.
 His thoughts turned back to the Hostess of Fertility and the task at hand: retrieving his daggers.
 He arrived at the familiar tavern, finding it open and moderately busy with the late morning crowd.

 Upon entering, his eyes scanned for Ryu.
-Instead, he was greeted first by **Anya Fromel**, the cheerful, energetic cat-girl waitress.
+Instead, he was greeted first by Anya Fromel, the cheerful, energetic cat-girl waitress.
 Recognizing him vaguely from the day before, she bounced over, asking if he needed a table or was lost.
 Isaiah politely declined, explaining he was there to retrieve something he'd left behind.
 Internally, he noted her bubbly demeanor and feline features as 'cute' but found she didn't hold the same captivating mystery as Ryu.